-a All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.
+All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.

 Texas State crime statistics do not include crimes that occur in privately owned homes or businesses.
-A listing of on-campus and non- campus Texas State buildings or property is collected on an annual basis from the Texas State Real Estate and Planning Manager, Dean of Students-Fraternity and Sorority Life, and the Study Abroad Office.
-The list is given to the Texas State UPD to collect appropriate crime statistics for Clery Act-defined geography.
-To view the San Marcos campus Clery Map please visit: www.clery.txstate.edu/smclerymap.html
+A listing of on-campus and noncampus Texas State buildings or property is collected on an annual basis from the Texas State Real Estate and Planning Manager, Dean of Students-Fraternity and Sorority Life, and the Education Abroad Office.
+The list is given to the Clery Act Compliance Coordinator to collect appropriate crime statistics for Clery Act-defined geography.
+To view the campus Clery maps click on the following links: San Marcos Campus Clery Map, Round Rock Clery Map, and the ALERRT Center Clery Map.